Director

 Katy Chang, Graduate Student

 Katy Chang is a doctoral student in the clinical psychology program at the University of Rochester (entering class of 2020).
 She graduated summa cum laude from Washington University in St. Louis in 2018 with a major in Philosophy-Neuroscience-Psychology.
 She also completed a two-year post-baccalaureate research fellowship at the National Institute of Mental Health.
 Katy’s research focuses on the multi-level processes that underlie sexual and gender minority (SGM) mental health disparities.
-She is particularly interested in the influences of systemic, interpersonal, and cognitive processes on heightened risk for internalizing pathology among SGM adolescents.
-Katy received a Graduate Research Fellowship from the National Science Foundation to support her research on sexual minority youth.
-More information about Katy can be found here.
+She is particularly interested in examining how environmental, interpersonal, and psychological processes may facilitate mental health disparities among SGM people.
+Katy received a Graduate Research Fellowship from the National Science Foundation to support her research.
 Twitter @KaChangPsy

 Gwyneth DeLap, Graduate Student